About

 Meet Dr. Brian T Long

-Once released from prison, Brian struggled to find employment, and persistence landed him several jobs, but he longed to have a satisfying career.
-He enrolled in Mitchell Community College, where he became involved on campus, and earned the Coca Cola Scholars scholarship and the Dallas Herring Achievement Award, presented to him by Governor Beverly Purdue.
-In May of 2008, he graduated with an Associate’s Degree in Human Services.
-Since then he has earned a Bachelor’s Degree in Human Services in 2010; a Master’s of Science Degree in Forensic Mental Health Counseling in 2013; Honorary Doctorate in Christian Counseling in 2016; Doctorate of Philosophy in Christian Leadership in 2017 and a Honorary Doctorate of Divinity in 2018.
+After his release, Brian struggled to find employment and housing.
+He enrolled in Mitchell Community College, where he earned the Coca Cola Scholars scholarship and the Dallas Herring Achievement Award.
+Brian graduated with an Associate’s Degree in Human Services and has earned a Bachelor’s Degree in Human Services; a Master’s Degree in Forensic Mental Health Counseling; Honorary Doctorate in Christian Counseling; Doctorate of Philosophy in Christian Leadership and a Honorary Doctorate of Divinity.

-Brian has worked tirelessly in Human Services as a Gang Intervention Specialist, Youth Incentive Program Coordinator, Former Offender Program Coordinator, and is the first convicted felon to work as a Regional Reentry Expert for the State of North Carolina.
-In Iredell County, he was the first convicted felon to serve as a certified mediator in the district court system.
+Brian has worked as a Gang Intervention Specialist, Youth Incentive Program Coordinator, Former Offender Program Coordinator, and is the first person with a felony background to work as a Regional Reentry Expert for the State of North Carolina and to serve as a certified mediator in the NC District Court system.

-Outside of work, Brian is an accomplished motivational speaker, author, certified life coach, teacher, and consultant.
-Through lectures and workshops, Brian shares his message of hope with youth, formerly incarcerated individuals, inmates, corporations, faith based and community organizations.
+Brian is a motivational speaker, author, certified life coach, mental health counselor, and consultant.
 His second book, “At the Table” is a powerhouse of life-changing devotionals for daily inspiration.
-He is an enthusiastic, dynamic speaker who impacts audiences of all ages.
-Brian’s mission to be a motivation to others has led him on a lifelong journey to mentor and encourage others to overcome life’s challenges and reach for the stars!!
+His charisma and enthusiastic approach impacts audiences of all ages as he encourages others to overcome life’s challenges and reach for the stars!

 Awards/Honors